deschdev/codewars/README.md

 Here's a breakdown of how the solutions are structured:

 <ul>
- <li> **Basic Challenges**: Solutions utilizing fundamental JavaScript concepts such as loops, conditionals, and basic data structures</li>
+ <li><strong>Basic Challenges</strong>: Solutions utilizing fundamental JavaScript concepts such as loops, conditionals, and basic data structures</li>
- <li>**Intermediate Challenges**: Implementations showcasing more advanced topics like higher-order functions, closures, and asynchronous programming.</li>
+ <li><strong>Intermediate Challenges</strong>: Implementations showcasing more advanced topics like higher-order functions, closures, and asynchronous programming.</li>
- <li>**Advanced Challenges**: Solutions leveraging complex algorithms and data structures, as well as modern JavaScript features such as ES6 modules, Promises, and async/await</li>
+ <li><strong>Advanced Challenges</strong>: Solutions leveraging complex algorithms and data structures, as well as modern JavaScript features such as ES6 modules, Promises, and async/await</li>
 </ul>

 By working through these challenges, I honed my skills in algorithmic thinking, data structure manipulation, and efficient coding practices.